-Standard Rationale and elaboration R72 'Risk of bias' table Mandatory include t a 'Risk of bias' table for each d study, with judgements about risks and explicit supports for these nents.
+Standard Rationale and elaboration R72 'Risk of bias' table Mandatory Present a 'Risk of bias' table for each included study, with judgements about risks of bias, and explicit supports for these judgements.
 The 'Risk of bias' table in RevMan should be used, which is an extension of the table of 'Characteristics of included studies'.
 MECIR conduct standard 52 (Assess the risk of bias for each included study.
 For randomized trials, the Cochrane 'Risk of bias' tool should be used, involving judgements and supports for those judgements across a series of domains of bias, as described in Chapter 8 of the Cochrane Handbook (version 5 or later).)
 Also MECIR conduct standards 54 - 61 .
-[PRISMA item 19] R73 Summary assessments of risk of bias Highly desirable for eac study, a rize the risk of bias across domains h key outcome for each included and ensure that these are supported information presented in the 'Risk of bles.
+[PRISMA item 19] R73 Summary assessments of risk of bias Highly desirable Summarize the risk of bias across domains for each key outcome for each included study, and ensure that these are supported by the information presented in the 'Risk of bias' tables.
 MECIR conduct standard 59 (Summarize the risk of bias for each key outcome for each study.)
-[PRISMA item 22] R74 Risk of bias in included studies Mandatory e a brief narrative summary of the bias among the included studies.
+[PRISMA item 22] R74 Risk of bias in included studies Mandatory Provide a brief narrative summary of the risks of bias among the included studies.
 It may be helpful to identify any studies considered to be at low risk of bias for particular key outcomes.
 [PRISMA items 22 and 25]